https://pastorerickson.com/when-we-miss-the-mark-the-sin-offering-and-our-savior/

 • Examples include accidentally breaking a commandment (e.g., unknowingly touching something unclean or failing in a duty due to negligence).

-• The sin becomes apparent later, leading to a sense of guilt (Leviticus 4:27–28: “when he realizes his guilt”).
+• The sin becomes apparent later, leading to a sense of guilt (Leviticus 4:27–28: “come to his knowledge”).

 • Importantly, ignorance does not excuse the sin—sin is still sin because it violates God’s holy standard, even if unintentional.
 The offering provides atonement once the sin is recognized, restoring fellowship with God.